The following vb6 example codes demonstrate how to send email using Yahoo SMTP server.

 click OK, the reference will be added to current VBA project, and you can start to use it to send email in your VBA project.

-If you got authentication error, you need to enable Allowing less secure apps in your Yahoo account.
 Although Yahoo supports OAUTH, but it doesn’t provide mail permission, so OAUTH is not a solution for Yahoo mail.

 The following example codes demonstrate sending email using Yahoo SMTP server.